 Section 5(b).
-Surgical and anesthesia services provided by physicians and other health care professionals
+Surgical and Anesthesia Services Provided by Physicians and Other Health Care Professionals

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care.
-It is your responsibility to verify that your physician has scheduled your surgery in a Plan facility.
-We will not pay for services provided by a non-Plan provider or facility without prior authorization. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
-See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
-Please refer to Section 3 for prior authorization information and to be sure which services require prior authorization.

-Benefit Description You pay Surgical procedures High Option Standard Option A comprehensive range of services, such as: • Operative procedures \$20 per office visit to a primary care physician \$20 per office visit to a primary care physician Treatment of fractures, including castingRemoval of tumors and cysts \$35 per office visit to a specialist \$40 per office visit to a specialist Normal pre- and post-operative care by the surgeon Endoscopy procedures Biopsy procedures Voluntary sterilization (e.g.,vasectomy) Correction of congenital anomalies (see Reconstructive surgery) Treatment of burns Routine circumcision of a newborn Insertion of internal prosthetic devices.
-See Section 5(a) - Orthopedic and prosthetic devices for device coverage information 10% of Plan Allowance in a surgical center, hospital, or other facility 15% of Plan Allowance in a surgical center, hospital, or other facility Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
-For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
+Intuitin Curt 11010551011415 Important things you should keep in mind about t these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • Plan physicians must provide or arrange your car physician has scheduled your surgery in a Plan fa non-Plan provider or facility without prior author acility.
+We will not pay for serv • The deductible is \$50 for Self Only or \$100 for S High Option and \$100 for Self Only or \$200 for Standard Option each calendar year.
+The Self Plu satisfied by one or more family members.
+The de Self Plus One or Self and Famil is One and Self and Family dedu y enrollment for actible can be • A facility copay applies to services that appear in surgical center or the outpatient department of a in an ambulatory Be sure to read Section 4, Your costs for covered sharing works.
+Also read Section 9 about coordin Medicare. • The services listed below are for the charges bille for your surgical care.
+See Section 5(c) for charg center, etc.). • YOUR PHYSICIAN MUST GET PRECERTI PROCEDURES.
+Please refer to Section 3 for pr services require prior authorization.
+Benefit Description You pay afte er deductible Surgical procedures High Option Standard Option A comprehensive range of services, such as: • Operative procedures \$20 per office visit to a primary care physician \$20 per office visit to a primary care physician Treatment of fractures, including castingRemoval of tumors and cysts \$35 per office visit to a specialist \$40 per office visit to a specialist Normal pre- and post-operative care by the surgeonEndoscopy procedures See section 5(c) for facility charges.
+See section 5(c) for facil charges.
+Biopsy procedures Voluntary sterilization (e.g.,vasectomy) • Correction of congenital anomalies (see Reconstructive surgery) Treatment of burns Routine circumcision of a newborn • Insertion of internal prosthetic devices.
+See Section 5(a) - Orthopedic and prosthetic devices for device coverage 4 information for insertion of the pacemaker.

-Surgical procedures - continued on next page
+Su